ab9rf/scripts/docs/devel/export-map.rst

 ==========

 .. dfhack-tool::
-    :summary: Export fortress map tile data to a JSON file
+    :summary: Export fortress map tile data to a JSON file.
     :tags: dev

 WARNING - This command will cause the game to freeze for minutes depending on